Skip to main content

 The Neuroendocrine Response to Program Design

-The design of a is, in effect, a form of environmental signaling that elicits a neuroendocrine response.
+The design of a wellness program is, in effect, a form of environmental signaling that elicits a neuroendocrine response.
 A participatory program that fosters autonomy and provides resources without judgment is likely to be perceived as a supportive environment.
 This can help mitigate workplace stress, potentially lowering baseline cortisol levels and promoting a state of “eustress,” or beneficial stress, associated with positive challenges.

 Conversely, a poorly designed health-contingent program can become a source of chronic psychosocial stress.
 The constant pressure to meet a target, the fear of financial penalty, and the potential for shame or stigma associated with failing to achieve a goal can activate the hypothalamic-pituitary-adrenal (HPA) axis.